utsmannn/bacot/README.md

 ---

-This project tested on Macos and Windows.
+This project tested on Macos.

 ### Setup
 Install with npm